alexandrugris/my-jekyll-tech-blog/MyBlog/_posts/2017-11-27-domain-driven-design-notes.markdown

 ### Domain Events

 A domain event is an event that is significant for the domain.
-Their job is to:
+Its job is to:
 - Decouple bounded contexts
 - Facilitates communication between bounded contexts
 - Can also be used for collaboration between entities within a single bounded context

-Naming suggestion - as specific as possble: Subject (who) + Past Tense Verb (the action that occured) + Event.
+Naming suggestion: as specific as possble: Subject (who) + Past Tense Verb (the action that occured) + Event.
 For instance `MoneyDepositedEvent`.

-What to include in a domain event?
-The anwser, as little information as possible, preferably serializable and immutable, and independent of the domain model classes.
-This is because events may, at one point, pass the process boundaries when the application is distributed and because we don't want the order in which the event is handled to matter; we don't want to give the receivers, as much as possible, the option to modify the event.
-A good guideline is to only represent data in domain events with primitive types.
+Try to include as little information as possible in an event, preferably serializable and immutable, and independent of the domain model classes.
+This is because events may, at one point, pass the process boundaries when the application is distributed and because we don't want the order in which the event is handled to matter.
+We don't want to give the receivers the option to mutate the event.
+A good guideline is to only use primitive types when declaring a domain event.

 *A bad example*